alyraffauf/aly.codes/content/blog/2025-02-07-stop_using_nixos-rebuild_switch.md

 **Please stop using `nixos-rebuild switch`.**

 Seriously.
 Every time you deploy this way, you're likely causing more harm than you realize.
-And I promise you, thereare better, safer, and more reliable ways to live on NixOS.
+And I promise you, there are better, safer, and more reliable ways to live on NixOS.

 Let’s talk about it.